 About dental surgery & extractions

-As you get older, there are various incidents that can lead you to consider having an extraction.
+There are various incidents that can lead you to consider having an extraction.
 These include:

-- Having a few extra teeth which in turn affect the growth of other teeth.
+Having a few extra teeth which in turn affect the growth of other teeth.

-- Getting fitted for braces may require tooth extraction so that there is room for the teeth which are being moved.
+Getting fitted for braces may require tooth extraction so that there is room for the teeth which are being moved.

-- Wisdom teeth which are impacted or erupted, but causing pain.
+Wisdom teeth which are impacted or erupted, but causing pain.
 When impacted, you may experience significant pain, swelling of the gum and inflammation.

 Preparing for Extraction

 To firmly determine whether an extraction is necessary, your dentist will begin by taking a x-ray just like during your general routine dental visits.
 The x-ray will allow the dentist to see your teeth and any problems the teeth may have.
-Once the x-ray is examined, and surgery is recommended you may be given an antibiotic before the surgery.
-However, this only occurs in special instances.

 The Procedure for an Extraction